brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 The month names are the same as the Gregorian calendar, except November and December are omitted.
 Days are named as Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday, Moriusday (after the previous Emperor), Solday (named after the system that bore the human race) and Thousanday (after the space station that became the cradle of human civilisation).
 Naming of the days has become unimportant as there is no weekend as such - people spend 10 hours of recreation every day.
 People simply refer to the date.

 ### Public Holidays
 Although business runs 40x40, regardless of day and night, there are still public holidays.
 Days during the week are not taken off and there is no 'weekend'.
-The public holidays tend to mark events throughout Human Occupied Space (Empress' Birthday) or locally (Cluster or System Founding day).
-Public holidays depend very much on the system.
-Those systems without much local history tend to have fewer, as do heavily industrial systems.
-Artistic colonies and those systems with a long history tend to have more public holidays.
+The public holidays tend to mark events throughout Human Occupied Space (Empress' birthday) or locally (cluster or system founding day).
+Those systems without much local history tend to have fewer public holidays, as do heavily industrialised systems.
+Artistic colonies and those systems with a long history tend to have more.

-The Star Chambers do not partake in public holidays as the employees are always on duty.
-In some cases, they take part but only in an official capacity.
-The only exception to this rule is the Empress' Birthday when most Star Chambers throw a party.
-Only those on active duty do not.
+The Star Chambers do not partake in public holidays, except in an official capacity.
+The only exception to this rule is the Empress' birthday when most Star Chambers throw a party.

 ### Day and Night
 The connection with time and night and day is no longer important.
 Very few planets have 40 hour day and the human race has got used to sleeping at the end of the 30 hours, rather than when it gets dark.
 This is especially important on planets where there isn't much night due to the light from large moons or on Orbitals, where day and night are simulated by glowing lights.

-### Money
+# Money
-The Imperium has one single currency, the Imperial Credit (or just Credit).
+The Imperium has one single currency, the Imperial credit (or just credit).
 Money value and flow is controlled by the Imperial Resource Chamber.
 There are no banks, you cannot get a loan and money is stored on small plastic cards, on a Gaiacard or in a person's personal Gaia space (see section on Gaia).

 No frills living in Icar is cheap.
-A cheap yet comfortable apartment can be rented for 100 credits a month and healthy meals cost as little 3 credits.
-A general price list is included in the Appendix (see the General Items Price List on page 161).
+A comfortable apartment can be rented for 100 credits a month and healthy meals cost as little 3 credits.
+A general price list is included in the Appendix (see the General Items Price List on page XXXXX).
 Weapons, ammunition and armour are all relatively expensive as the Imperium believes that people should not need to buy them.

 The Imperium raises taxes only through businesses.
 Corporations hand the Imperium a percentage of their revenue (not profit) automatically when doing business.
-It is possible for a Corporation to avoid paying tax but it is not advised as the Imperium will seize all assets immediately upon discovery, anyone found running a business this way will go straight to jail.
-Small time operations are ignored, which fosters the spirit of entrepreneurship.
+It is possible for a Corporation to avoid paying tax but it is not advised as the Imperium will seize all assets immediately upon discovery, anyone found running a business will undoubtedly end up in a penal colony.
+Small time operations are ignored, fostering the spirit of entrepreneurship.

 All private banking (loans, interest on savings etc) is strictly forbidden and there is no stock market.
 Loan sharks do exist but are not used by the general populace.
 Interest rates from Loan sharks are extremely high and failure to pay can be deadly.
 Some colonies use their own currency but it is often for very ceremonial or tourist industries.

 # Space Stations
-With the advent of powerful interstellar Light Jump engines, it became obvious that spacecraft could be made very large indeed.
-However, the amount of energy required to get these huge craft from orbit to surface and back was greater than could be produced with legal technology.
-One solution to this was to have a place in orbit where a craft could deposit some of its cargo for shuttling down to the surface.
-This is the prime reason for having an Orbital space station but they are integral to the economy.

-More than just trade platforms or orbiting store rooms, an Orbital is often the gateway to the rest of Human Occupied Space.
-They are used for many different tasks such as acting as: a base of operations for a mining company, a dock for spacecraft repairs and the home for many people who dislike living on planet.
-The use of an orbital often changes focus through its life, normally beginning as a trade or base of mining operation and then growing with the population to become a more pleasant habitation or supporting large trade ships.
+Space stations are huge cities that either orbit a planet, nestle within asteroid belts, skim the edge of nebulae or lay deep in space.
+They serve as trade outposts for freighters too large to climb back up the gravity well, homes for millions of souls and microgravity manufacturing centres and space docks.

+For many, a space station is the gateway to the rest of Human Occupied Space, having left the surface colony on a Pitlifter to seek out wealth and a life elsewhere.

 ## Space Station Types
-Each Orbital is different from the others, however they do roughly split into two types: Orbitals and Orbs.
-'Orbitals' is the name given to most orbiting space stations.
-They come in all shapes and sizes: sketch any design onto a piece of paper and that shape will be found somewhere in the Galaxy.
-'Orbs' are space stations where an artificial world is created on the inside of a sphere.
+Space stations are grouped into orbs and orbitals.
+Orbs are huge sphere where the population live on the inside, their world curving upwards and overhead rather than down.
+Orbitals is a catch-all term for all other space stations and covers a bewildering variety of shapes and sizes.

 ## Orbitals
-Orbitals are common across the galaxy and come in bewildering variety of shapes and sizes.
-Some Orbitals begin life as a freighter, stranded in orbit by a loss of Light Jump capability.
-These Orbitals tend to be expanded in a piecemeal manner and tend to look light huge pieces of orbiting space junk.
-Other Orbitals are designed from the outset and like Spacecraft are a mix of sharp lines and organic curves.

-Orbitals can house up to 2 billion people and the largest Orbitals (which rival Orbs in size) are 1000km at their widest.
-The haphazard structure of most Orbitals requires artificial gravity to be present everywhere.
-Those unfamiliar with an Orbital would find that the direction of the Gravity can often change, meaning shopping districts around the inside of a cylinder.
+Common across the galaxy, the shape and size of an orbital can tell you a lot about the history and status of the colony.
+Some are a chaos of jutting angles, formed by merging thousands of salvaged broken down space craft; others are neat, functional geometric shapes to fill a specific purpose and then there are the artfully sculpted ballet of organic cuves and art deco geometry.

+The largest orbitals house around 2 billion people and rival orbs in size, measuring 1000km at their widest.
+The smallest are 5 people on a freighter that entered orbit and couldn't leave.
+Most orbitals have a few million inhabitants and can serve thousands of spacecraft each day.

+Gravity in all space stations is artificial however the more ragged the design of the space station, the more often and jarring the gravity changes its frame of reference, which can be upsetting for newcomers.

-### Transport in an Orbital
+### Community and Transport
-Getting around in an Orbital can either be done on foot, by driving a Grav or by FEMTS.
-Most people live close to where they work, shop and relax and so go by foot.
-This means than an Orbital tends to split into communities of people, not too dissimilar to Crofts on a planet's surface.

-When driving a Grav, they are driven through huge tubes that run to most corners of the Orbital.
-These tubes are often irregular and connect areas of the orbital that are important.
-The FEMTS system also uses its own set of tubes, exactly resembling the FEMTS of Mex Cities.
+Orbitals tend to cluster people together into 3D villages, where people live, work, shop and play within the same cubic kilometre.
+Every orbital works hard to maintain a sense of identity for each village because if a person feels like they belong in a place then they are more likely to look after it.
+It's well known that orbital dwellers are more friendly than those living on surface or orb and they take that sense of friendly community with them.

+Tubes connect the villages, down which traffic like any other colony travels.
+The better designed a space station is, the smoother it is to drive down the tunnels.

 ### Psychological effects of living in an Orbital
-People who live in Orbitals tend to prefer enclosed spaces and can be agoraphobic (afraid of open spaces).
-Families that have lived on Orbitals for generations tend to be pale skinned and fair haired and are fiercely proud of their origin.
-Orbital inhabitants will have no problem with sharply changing gravity gradients and often make excellent Spacecraft crews.
+People who live in Orbitals prefer enclosed spaces and can be agoraphobic (afraid of open spaces).
+They become accustomed to sharpley changing gravity and people walking on the walls.
+Vertigo is rare.

 ### The Orbital Explained
 This image shows a simple example of a common orbital with the main sections marked out.
 The Orbital is drawn in orbit with the planet below it.
 The top of the Orbital picture is the part furthest from the planet surface.